+Even though this embarrassing moment can seem like the end of the world, the fact that you ended up crying whether during or after the job interview might be a sign.
 When it’s not related to anger or sadness, we also tend to cry when we’re in a stressful or anxious situation.
 So in relation to the job interview, there are probably three main reasons why you ended up crying:

 Some are better than others when it comes to hiding their nerves.
 However, getting nervous right before or during an interview is absolutely normal.
 The good news is, it happens to everyone!
 The important thing is that you are not overcome by it.
 I mean, it can feel quite nerve-wracking and stressful when you’re sitting across a desk with 2 or 3 people firing questions and staring at you.

 Sometimes you can walk into a job interview not necessarily feeling nervous.
 However, based on the questions you were asked, you quickly realise you might have been unprepared.
 0Unfortunately, you can’t fully anticipate all the possible job interview questions, but that’s even something you need to prepare for.
-You might not have the ‘perfect’ answer for everything, but the best you can do is to be yourself – And that sometimes might help to take the pressure off you.
+You might not have the ‘perfect’ answer for everything, but the best you can do is to be yourself – and that sometimes might help to take the pressure off you.

-Also, if you are eager to work at a certain company but during the interview, the hiring managers only keep talking about how great the company is and how lucky you would be if they hired you… that too can be extremely disappointing and feel quite intimidating too.
+Also, if you are eager to work at a certain company but during the interview, the hiring managers only keep talking about how great the company is and how lucky you would be if they hired you… that can be extremely disappointing and feel quite intimidating too.